 Assemble front to back

 - Place the two front panels right sides together with the back panel.
-You are pinning along both sides of the top edge, the bottom of each sleeve, and down each side.
+You will be pinning along both sides of the top edge of each front panel, the top edge of each sleeve, the bottom of each sleeve, and down the side.

-- Along the top edge, carefully match up the vertical sleeve seams front to back.
+- When pinning along the top edge and across the top of the sleeves, carefully match up the vertical sleeve seams front to back.

-- Then pin from the open end of each sleeve into the corner (the bottom of the previous vertical seam).
+- Pin from the open end of each sleeve into the corner (the bottom of the previous vertical seam).